Dom-888/Second-Milestone-Project/README.md

 4. **Results Modal**
 Appears at the end of the game and shows the results.
-	- _Game Outcome_: Shows two possible messages, one for victory and one for defeat, and in the latter case allows the user to know the word to guess.
+	- _Game Outcome_: Shows two possible messages, one for victory and one for defeat, and in the latter case lets the player know which was the word to guess.
 	- _Continue Button_: Allows the user to return to the Landing Modal.
 	- _Game Score_: Show the score and time of the game just played.
 An animated signal informs the user if the score is a new record